Baguley: Commerce

-Baguley also includes the Roundthorn Industrial Estate where several factories and businesses are located.
+Baguley also includes the Roundthorn Industrial Estate, where several factories and businesses are located.
 This included a Habitat store which opened in the 1970s, but closed in 2011 when the company downsized and closed all of its stores outside London.
-In the early 1990s, a large Tesco superstore opened in the area.
-Across the road from this is Brookway Retail Park, which is home to several stores including Aldi, B & M, Matalan, Pets at Home, and Wickes.
+In 1990, a large Tesco superstore opened in the area.
+Across the road from this is Brookway Retail Park, which is home to several stores including Aldi, B & M, Matalan, Pets at Home and Wickes.

-Railway
+Transport

 Baguley railway station was opened on 1 February 1866 and closed on 30 November 1964 during the Beeching cuts.
-Baguley station was mostly served by local trains operating from Stockport Tiviot Dale to and from Liverpool Central, and on a separate line from Stockport to Atrincham, but the station was located on the Mid-Cheshire Line and express trains ran through it.
+It was served mostly by local trains operating between Stockport Tiviot Dale and Liverpool Central, and on a separate line from Stockport to Altrincham.

-The line is still used for passenger services running between Manchester, Stockport and Chester via Northwich and for a variety of goods services.
+The line through the former station site is still used by Northern Trains' passenger services between Manchester Piccadilly, Stockport, Altrincham, Northwich and Chester.